JULIE FIGGINS ND

 I hold a Bachelor of Science in Biology from Gonzaga University (2000), a Doctorate of Naturopathic Medicine from Bastyr University (2005).
 I also completed massage therapy training through Brenneke School of Massage (2001).
 I am a member of the Naturopathic Academy of Environmental Medicine (USA) and the Association of Naturopathic Practitioners (UK).

 As an adjunct instructor at National University of Health Sciences near Chicago, USA, I am privileged to teach Environmental Medicine to the next generation of naturopathic doctors.
+Additionally, I am on faculty for herbal science and biochemistry courses at Huntington University of Health Sciences, an accredited online nutrition university.

 After a fifteen years in practice, I have begun to focus my continued study in the areas listed below, as I have found these conditions to have the best response to naturopathic therapeutics.